templ-fun/evm-protocol/README.md

 - Existing members accrue pro‑rata rewards from the member‑pool slice and can claim at any time.
 Templs can also hold ETH or ERC‑20s as external rewards.
 - Donations (ETH or ERC‑20) sent directly to the templ address are held by the templ and governed: governance can withdraw these funds to recipients, or disband them into claimable external rewards for members.
 ERC‑721 NFTs can also be custodied by a templ and later moved via governance (see NFT notes below).
 - Governance is member‑only: propose, vote, and execute actions to change parameters, move treasury, update curves/metadata, or call arbitrary external contracts.
-- Optional council mode narrows voting power to a curated council while still letting any member open proposals.
+- Council mode (default for new templs deployed via `TemplFactory`) narrows voting power to a curated council while still letting any member open proposals.
 The priest gets a single bootstrap seat to add the first councillor, and thereafter council composition changes only via governance.
+Council mode cannot be active while dictatorship is enabled; templs must return to member voting (or never enable dictatorship) before re-entering council mode.
 - The YES vote threshold (bps of votes cast) is configurable per templ (default 5,000 bps for a simple majority) and can be changed via governance alongside quorum/post‑quorum windows.
 - Optional dictatorship lets a designated “priest” directly execute DAO‑only actions when enabled; otherwise all such actions flow through governance.
+Dictatorship and council governance are mutually exclusive.
 - Pricing curves define how the entry fee evolves with membership growth (static, linear, exponential segments; see `CurveConfig` in `TemplCurve`).
 - Everything is modular: `TEMPL` is a router that delegatecalls membership, treasury, and governance modules over a shared storage layout, keeping concerns clean.
 - Deploy many templs via `TemplFactory`; run permissionless or with a gated deployer.